cljs/api/templates/readme.md

 This is an [auto-generated](https://github.com/cljsinfo/api-refs) API reference for ClojureScript.
-All information here is rendered from [autodocs.edn](autodocs.edn), a data structure of the API information which you can download and use yourself.
+All information here is rendered from [cljs-api.edn](cljs-api.edn), a data structure of the API information which you can download and use yourself.

  <dl>